 - Students who have medical problems which are not easily recognized (diabetes, allergic reactions to antibiotics or bee stings, heart conditions, epilepsy, etc.) might consider obtaining a medic alert identification tag.
 This tag is internationally recognized.
 Students should check with their doctor or hospital to see how to obtain one.

 - It is very important that students have health insurance that covers them adequately while they are abroad.
 Students should consider how they would pay for medical assistance up front because most insurance companies will later reimburse you for medical expenses.
 In all cases, students should determine exactly what they need to do to use their insurance while abroad.
 Some study abroad programs provide health insurance as part of the program fee.
 Students should read their program materials to determine if their program offers insurance.

-- If a student has any special needs such as a learning disability, ADD, special medical needs, special counseling needs or concerns about how their gender, race, or sexual orientation will be perceived abroad, they should seek help and advice from the OCS and the program provider to better prepare for a successful study abroad experience.
+- If a student has any special needs such as a learning disability, ADD, special medical needs, special counseling needs or concerns about how their gender, race, or sexual orientation will be perceived abroad, they should seek help and advice from the CGE and the program provider to better prepare for a successful study abroad experience.

 - It is highly recommended that students enroll in the Smart Traveler Enrollment Program (STEP).
 This free government program provided by the Department of States allows students the opportunity to register information about their trip in order to receive updates about travel warnings and alerts, and routine information from the nearest U.S. embassy or consulate.

 - It is strongly recommended that students purchase Travel and Personal Property Insurance for their time abroad.

 This is a comprehensive, government-run resource that lists all current outbreaks,diseases, and available vaccinations.
 It can be searched by region and contains useful information on how to maintain health while abroad.

 This CIEE webpage contains a helpful checklist about overall health and well-being